|

 Haldir, shoulder-deep in the water, waited to help him.

-"They look dead," said Eomer, quietly, gazing down
+"They look dead," said Eomer, softly, gazing

-at the couple.
+down at the couple.

 "They are not, your Majesty," said Dínendal,